gmejiamtz/gmejiamtz.github.io/_projects/tt09_clb.md

 Field programmable gate arrays are integrated circuits designed to deploy digital circuits outside of the fab.
 The base of any FPGA architecture is the configurable logic block or CLB.
 At the base level a CLB contains a look-up table or LUT, a full adder, and flip flop.
+This Tiny Tapeout design implements a simple configurable logic block with a 3-bit look up table.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">